 Looking at any aspect of history means travelling back in time and across the face of human behaviour.
 This series of articles on the awaysection.com tries to tell a history of football by deciphering the messages which objects communicate.
 These will be messages about fans, teams, cities, stadiums or football players.
 But the objects will also interact with different moments in football history and how this relates to the current state of the game.

 Objects are of course signals from the past; a reliable truthful source that avoids conjecture by using the easily retrieved and used as ‘evidence’.
 Sometimes these objects have meanings far beyond the intention of the original maker.
 These objects are the meticulously shaped sources of history which tell a story across the game from its earliest inception.

 This series will include all sorts of objects nearly all admired, known, preserved or still in use within the game.
-They range from the match ticket, to the rattle and through to the football itself.
-Most of the objects featured (although not all of them) are part actual collections and the history that emerges from these objects will not be unfamiliar to lots of others.
+They range from the match ticket to the rattle and through to the football itself.
+Most of the objects featured (although not all of them) are part actual collections and the history that emerge from these objects will not be unfamiliar to lots of others.

 Number 1: The Match Ticket

 Most conversations about football tickets these days surround questions of ‘availability’ and ‘cost’.
 Not so long ago the price of entering a football match was relatively cheap compared to the other forms of leisure and entertainment available.
 A look back at a simple collection of match tickets from the 1980’s provides evidence of this value for money.

 For example entry to a Scotland v England international football friendly in May 1989 could be obtained by an adult for around £6.
 Meanwhile, supporters who attended the Liverpool v Arsenal league decider at Anfield the previous evening were able to obtain match tickets for under £9.